LawrenceFraginal/INF2203-Storytelling-with-Data/README.md

 # INF2203-Storytelling-with-Data
-Some of the coding work that I completed for a project in my Data Storytelling Class.

-Part 1: Contains the code for some data cleaning work that I conducted for the project proposal on the relationship between vaccine rates and police Stop, Question, and
-Frisk Instances in New York City during the COVID-19 pandemic.
+Some of the data cleaning work that I completed for a project proposal in my Data Storytelling Class on the relationship between vaccine rates and instances of police Stop, Question, and Frisk (SQF) in New York City during the COVID-19 pandemic.